 Diagnosis And Treatment Planning

 At the second appointment, Dr. Hiebert or Dr. Smith will lightly buff the teeth to compensate for the added thickness the veneers will create.
-The teeth are typically reduced by approximately one half of a millimeter.
-Next, our staff will take an impression of the teeth and send it to the lab.
-Dr. Smith and Dr. Hiebert offer temporary veneers if the patient is uncomfortable with the appearance of the natural teeth.
-The veneers are usually ready within one to two weeks.
+Next, our team will take an impression of the teeth and send it to the lab.
+The porcelain veneers are usually ready within one to two weeks, but our patients leave this preparation appointment with beautiful smiles.
+Dr. Smith and Dr. Hiebert offer temporary veneers that mimic the design of the patient’s smile makeover.

 At the third appointment, Dr. Hiebert and Dr. Smith will initially hold the veneers in place on the teeth with water or glycerin to determine whether they are perfect in fit and color.
 The color of the veneers can still be adjusted by altering the shade of the cement used to adhere them.
-Once the color is finalized, chemicals are applied to the teeth to optimize the bonding.
-Dental cement is then applied between the teeth and the veneers, and a special light is used to quickly harden the cement.
+Once the color is finalized, dental cement is then applied between the teeth and the veneers, and a special light is used to quickly harden the cement.